pavlovvlad/CarND-Vehicle-Detection/writeup.md

 The code for this step is contained in 11th (for test) and in 16th code cells of the IPython notebook.

-The HOG-sub sampling with the scale = 1.5 using HLS 3-channel HOG features plus spatially binned color and histograms of color in the feature vector has been used to avoid multiple HOG calculations.
+The HOG-sub sampling with two scales = 1.7 and 1.2 using HLS 3-channel HOG features plus spatially binned color and histograms of color in the feature vector has been used to avoid multiple HOG calculations.
 The function `find_cars` from the lesson has been applied to extract features using hog sub-sampling and make predictions.

 The filtering of false positives have been produced (s. details below).